Getting to know Jasmine Welsh

-The ten-minute welcome was super lovely though, and the team even set up a pinboard message for me: ‘Welcome to the team, Jasmine’.
+The ten-minute welcome was super lovely though, and the pinboard message: ‘Welcome to the team, Jasmine :)’.

 But it’s exactly what I was looking for in a role.
 Design isn’t just a job (at least for me), it’s something I really enjoy doing.

 In terms of the team, everyone is so lovely.
 The environment is very positive to work in, with everyone buzzing about and lots of exciting things going on around me.
 I think this will be a really great place for me to learn and develop.

 And I’ve already learned a lot about some of the team’s good and bad music taste…

 Before you joined the team, where were you?
 What led you to the outré way?

 I always thought I wanted to strictly be a print designer, so I set my sights on some of my favorite magazines once I left university.
 I got a role working for a large media company in Camden Town where I got to work for some amazing magazine brands like Q, Mojo and Grazia.

 I also got to dabble occasionally with digital design and branding, and I realized that I was limiting myself.
 I wanted to do more. outré creative definitely has the variety I was looking for!

 Who would you say inspires your design work the most?

 I have a broad range to be honest.
 Matt Willey has always been a design hero of mine, co-founding Port magazine and his work with The New York Times Magazine.